Brought to You by Roto Street Journal

 Indeed injuries are impossible to predict.
 Every single player is on the same field with seemingly equal risk on any given play.

 While injury is by far the greatest factor to consider, consistency is its near equal for risk assessment.
 Are you Michael Thomas, churning out double-digit weekly outputs?
-Or are you Amari Cooper, booming for week-winning 30 FPs weeks, and than disappearing for game-costing goose egg?
+Or are you Corey Davis, booming for week-winning 30 FPs weeks, and then disappearing for game-costing goose eggs?

-Additionally, a track record of durability is comforting.
+Additionally, a track record of durability and performance is comforting.
 Some players simply can fight through the pain and are built to absorb the punishment better than others.
 Also, once a player has an established role, he will usually have a longer leash and clearer weekly usage as compared to an unproven commodity.
+Even though we love Nick Chubb's overall Stock Profile, his risk score is far greater than Ezekiel Elliott, who has three years of RB1 domination as compared to a half season.

 I'll come clean: I love upside.
 I'm incredibly addicted to chasing ceilings, knowingly at the expense of a sturdy fantasy team floor.